sahej-dev/duration_picker_dialog_box/README.md

 # Dialog Box for picking Duration via UI.

-### DialogBox allow user to  Select any of Duration fields like -
+### DialogBox allow user to select any of Duration fields like -
 1. Days
 2. Hours
 3. Minutes